theroughbaby-code/codex-desktop/README.md

 ## Installation

-1. Download `CodexDesktop-1.1.0.lplug4`.
-2. Double-click the package and complete installation in Logi Options+.
+1. Find the plugin in Logi marketplace and press install.
 3. Open Codex Desktop.
 The included nine-action Keypad profile is tied to the ChatGPT/Codex desktop application.

 ## Actions